3dcitydb/3dcitydb-docs/source/wfs/configuration.rst

      <version isDefault="true">2.0</version>
      <version>1.0</version>
    </featureTypes>

-Listing 3: Advertised feature types in the WFS config.xml file.

 The <featureTypes> element contains one <featureType> node per feature type to be advertised.
 The feature type is specified through the